udaracamarasinghe/maybank-assinment-project/README.md

 	assisment-requests.postman_collection.json

-This file included all rest API calls for Generate token, to search by name or category id, to create a product, to update a product and to delete a product.
+This file included all rest API calls for Generate auth token, to search by name or category id, to create a product, to update a product and to delete a product.

 # Diagrams